Sectoral balances: Sectoral balances description

-GDP (Gross Domestic Product) is the value of all goods and services sold within a country during one year.
+GDP (Gross Domestic Product) is the total dollar value of all final goods and services produced within a country during a given year.
 GDP measures flows rather than stocks (example: the public deficit is a flow, the government debt is a stock).
 Flows are derived from the National Accounting relationship between aggregate spending and income.
 Ergo:

 where $Y$ is GDP (expenditure), $C$ is consumption spending, $I$ is private investment spending, $G$ is government spending, $X$ is exports and $M$ is imports (so $X - M$ = net exports).

 Another perspective on the national income accounting is to note that households can use total income ($Y$) for the following uses:

 where $S$ is total saving and $T$ is total taxation (the other variables are as previously defined).

 You then bring the two perspectives together (because they are both just “views” of $Y$) to write:

 You can then drop the $C$ (common on both sides) and you get:

 Then you can convert this into the following sectoral balances accounting relations, which allow us to understand the influence of fiscal policy over private sector indebtedness.
 Hence, equation ((4)) can be rearranged to get the accounting identity for the three sectoral balances – private domestic, government budget and external: